LhKipp/Prolog_BFS/README.md

 If you first build wasm, then native (or the other way around) make sure to delete the `CMakeCache.txt` file!
 Otherwise the build might fail.

 ## Building native
 Run `build_native.sh`.
-Currently, this only runs test cases.
+This runs currently only test cases.

 ## Building for WebAssembly
 1. Source your emsdk environment